-Students participate in procedures most commonly performed in pigeons (suturing wounds, removing breeding rings), convert doses of anaesthetics used for anaesthesia, and learn the rules of induction of inhaled anaesthesia.
+Students participate in procedures most commonly performed in pigeons (suturing wounds, removing breeding rings), convert doses of anesthetics used for anesthesia, and learn the rules of induction of inhaled anesthesia.
 In addition, classes are conducted with dressing and the treatment of bone (stabilization of broken limbs).